 - Be confident and kind.
 If you project anxiety and act too submissive while negotiating salary, the company will know that they have an advantage over you.
 On the other hand, if you act aggressive and entitled, you might be seen as a bad fit for the company culture.
 The best path for success is to act confident and kind at the same time.
-This doesn’t mean that you can’t still feel anxious – and it’s completely natural, so you also shouldn’t feel bad or guilty about it if you do.
+This doesn’t mean that you can’t still feel anxious.
+If you do, it’s completely natural, so you also shouldn’t feel bad or guilty about it.
 But you can practice your tone and wording in advance, and find a balance of being taken seriously without incorporating rudeness.

 - Keep it professional.
 Maybe your partner is unable to work, which requires you to make a higher amount of money.
 Or perhaps you have a large amount of student loan debt.
-While these are certainly valid reasons to need a higher level of income, a company is not going to consider them relevant to whether the salary they’re offering is fair for the skills needed.
+These are certainly valid reasons to need a higher level of income.
+But a company is not going to consider them relevant to whether the salary they’re offering is fair for the skills needed.
 Bringing in personal issues can muddy the legitimacy of your negotiating process.

 - Know your market.
 Before you start discussing salary with a potential employer, do some research on market rates.
 This should include not only rates for that position, but for your specific area as well.
 For example, you’ll be able to ask for more from a company in San Francisco vs. one located in a less tech-centered area.